daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 - Completely reworked the Magic-System, now all spells scale with Spell Power and much more
 - New Master and Grandmaster level for every combat spell, with new effects and powers
 - Reworked Commander abilities, they are now much more combat active and actually fun to use
+- 9 new base Commander classes and 18 specialisations, each with unique abilities
 - Most artifacts are improved and are part of a set with interesting bonuses
 - Added 3 new secret class sets
 - New settings for increased difficulty of Neutral Units and computer players (AI)
-- 9 new Commander classes, each with unique abilities
 - Good compatibility with WoG options